Lifeguards

 The job our lifeguards do, where they work and how to apply to be a lifeguard.

-Our lifeguards will be on duty on the following beaches from Saturday 27 May 2023 to Sunday 3 September 2023.
+Our lifeguards will be on duty on the following beaches from Saturday 25 May 2024.

-Look for the red or yellow flags on the beach and swim between these.
+Look for the red and yellow flags on the beach and swim between them.
 The flags show that it is safe to swim within the flagged area.
 The Red flag indicates the water is too dangerous for swimming.

-- east of Brighton Palace Pier BN2 1PS - 10am to 6pm
+- the east of Brighton Palace Pier BN2 1PS

 - King Alfred, BN3 2WW - 10am to 6pm